Here is a trail map of the Kidney Pond area.

 had on pancakes the next morning.

+slide.
 We packed up and headed for Roaring Brook, which is the trailhead for Chimney Pond.
 On the way I saw a deer in but I was too busy concentrating on the rough road to notice much else.
 We started on the trail before 1:00 and made it up to our shelters at Chimney Pond by 3:30 after several view stops along the way.
 We then took a quick trip up to Pamola Caves which are a few tenths off the Dudley trail.
 They're big faulted rock caves and the trail to them goes up and over and around and through.

 We spent the night in two 4-person shelters at Chimney Pond listening